What Is a Router? Router Definition and Functions

 What is the difference between a router and a modem?

 Many companies sell router-modem combination units, which makes figuring out device connections easier if you lack technical knowledge.
-However, these units typically are weaker.
-They don't provide the same signal and connection strength as separate modem and router units do when connected.
+However, these gateway units can be less flexible or powerful than separate dedicated devices, especially when it comes to WiFi range, firmware control, and advanced features.

-If you get your WiFi from an ISP, the unit or units they send you will suffice for your connection.
-However, some users prefer to purchase their own WLAN devices for superior service.
+If you obtain your WiFi from an ISP, the unit or units they provide will suffice for your connection.
+However, some users prefer to purchase their own routers for superior service.

 Benefits of routers

-While most people use a WLAN device to facilitate network communication, you have other options.
+While most people use a router to facilitate network communication, you have other options.
 You can use a modem or switch.
 You can also use a mobile WiFi hotspot to access the Internet instead.
 However, routers do offer several benefits to users, such as,

-Using a WLAN device to facilitate your network connections can benefit all users on your network.
+Using a router to facilitate your network connections can benefit all users on your network.
 It helps them exchange data and perform online tasks.
+Many modern routers also include features like QoS (Quality of Service) and MU-MIMO technology, which helps manage bandwidth more efficiently when multiple people are streaming, gaming, or working online at the same time.

 What is my router's IP address?

-To configure your router or its settings, you need its IP address.
+To configure your router or its settings, you need its IP address for the router login.
 Though this varies by machine, you can easily find the IP address by locating your default gateway.
 Try using the ipconfig command or checking your device's settings, depending on the machine.

 Once you learn how to find your default gateway address, you'll know the IP.
-In many cases, your router's IP address is also what your public IP address is.
-Note, though, that you can also change your IP address using some methods.
+In many cases, your router's IP address is also your public IP address which can be seen on the What Is My IP homepage.
+Note, though, that you can also change your IP address using certain methods, such as reconnecting to your ISP or using a VPN or proxy.
 Once you have your public IP, use it to log on to your device and change your password or username, change your SSID, and more.

 Frequently asked questions